Dane Scarlett: Club career

 On 27 July 2022, Scarlett was loaned to League One side Portsmouth for the 2022–23 season.
 He scored his first professional goal in a 1–0 win at Port Vale on 27 August.
 On 3 September, he scored both Pompey's goals in a 2–1 win over Peterborough United at Fratton Park to conclude a run of four goals in three games.
 Manager Danny Cowley said that he was the best defensive forward he had seen in 15 years.
 Cowley was sacked on 2 January.
 His successor, John Mousinho, later admitted that Scarlett "struggled to get a place" in the first XI, however, showing "how competitive it is in league football".
 Interim manager Simon Bassey mused that "sometimes, failure is good...
 I am sure Dane is going to be a good player".
 Scarlett ended the campaign with six goals in 40 appearances.
 Spurs interim manager Ryan Mason said that he had returned as a physically stronger player.

 On 31 August 2023, Scarlett signed a new contract with Tottenham to run until 2027 and joined Championship side Ipswich Town on loan until the end of the 2023–24 season.
 He made 12 substitute appearances for the Tractor Boys, before being recalled from his loan on 27 December because of a lack of playing time as Kieran McKenna's side were going strong in the automatic promotion places.
 He returned to the Spurs team for their third round FA Cup game against Burnley, coming on in the 83rd-minute as a substitute for Richarlison.

 On 12 August 2024, he returned to the Championship on a season-long loan at Oxford United.
 He scored his first goal for the U's, an injury-time equaliser, against West Bromwich Albion on 19 October.
 He struggled for playing time under manager Des Buckingham due to the form of Mark Harris.
 He featured even less, however, after Gary Rowett replaced Buckingham as manager and signed both Ole Romeny and Tom Bradshaw in the January transfer window.
 Scarlett was recalled from his loan by Tottenham on 20 January, having scored four goals in 22 games for Oxford.
 Ten days later Scarlett scored his first goal for Spurs when he headed home the opening goal of a 3–0 win against IF Elfsborg in the last match of the league phase of the UEFA Europa League.
 He played five games for Spurs in the 2024–25 campaign, and Ange Postecoglou revealed in May that Scarlett had undergone surgery after carrying a groin injury all year.

+Scarlett made five substitute appearances for Tottenham during the 2025–26 season, before he was loaned to Scottish Premiership club Hibernian on 30 January.

+On 1 September 2026, Scarlett joined EFL League One club Leyton Orient.